Changissnz/selfinterest/README.md

 these roles requires appropriate acts in behavior, fitting for the context.
 Out of the many accomplishments from India, humor and comedy are not at the top of their list.
 This statement is one of perspective.
 The Britons had to "mirror" Indians of colonial India, to certain extents.
-Colonial Indian and Britons provide one example of economical human beings.
+Britons in Colonial India provide one example of economical human beings.
 Instead of expressing from the basis of their national origin, synergy for equilibriums connected to cooperation was done out for the self-interests.